AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 </p>

 #### 2.2 Crowd localization
 The crowd localization in this project is defined according to the local density.
 Naturally, crowded scene contains a high density compared with a scene containing a few people.
 The local density is computed from the contour map.
 Then,  it is thresholded and used to create the bounding box.
-The bounding box is a rectangle which covers the crowd if it exists.
+The bounding box is a set of rectangles which covers the crowd if it exists.

 Now, let's dive into an elaborated description of the crowd localization pipeline.
 This pipeline consists of a chain of 5  steps (see figure Fig. 4).